starseclipseellipse

 Bring Your Own License (BYOL)

-BYOL allows buyers who already hold a license for your product to deploy it on GCP without purchasing a new marketplace subscription.
-While BYOL does not generate direct marketplace revenue, it is strategically important for ISVs with large installed bases who want to support customer migration to Google Cloud.
-BYOL listings also create visibility on the marketplace and can serve as a gateway to future marketplace-transacted renewals and expansions.
+BYOL lets buyers who already hold a license deploy on GCP without a new marketplace subscription.
+While it does not generate direct marketplace revenue, BYOL listings create visibility and can serve as a gateway to future marketplace-transacted renewals.

-Google Cloud's Committed Use Discounts (CUDs) are one of the most powerful demand drivers for ISVs on GCP Marketplace.
-When an organization signs a CUD with Google Cloud, they commit to spending a specific amount over one or three years in exchange for discounted cloud service pricing.
-Crucially, GCP Marketplace purchases count toward CUD commitments, which means that buyers have a strong financial incentive to purchase ISV software through the marketplace rather than directly from the vendor.
+Google Cloud’s Committed Use Discounts (CUDs) are one of the most powerful demand drivers for ISVs on GCP Marketplace.
+When an organization signs a CUD, they commit to spending a specific amount over one or three years in exchange for discounted pricing.

-The impact on ISV sales motion is significant.
-Buyers with unused CUD commitments are actively looking for marketplace products to deploy their committed spend, which creates a built-in demand source that does not exist in direct sales channels.
-ISV sales teams that understand a prospect's CUD position can use it as a powerful closing lever: purchasing through GCP Marketplace allows the buyer to consume their committed spend, effectively making the ISV's product "free" from the buyer's budget perspective since the money is already committed to Google Cloud.
+This creates a built-in demand source that does not exist in direct sales channels.
+ISV sales teams that understand a prospect’s CUD position can use it as a powerful closing lever: purchasing through GCP Marketplace lets the buyer consume committed spend, effectively making the ISV’s product “free” from a budget perspective.

 Co-Sell with Google Cloud Sales

-Google Cloud's co-sell program provides ISVs with access to Google's enterprise sales force, which can actively support and promote ISV products to their customer base.
-Co-sell on GCP operates through the Partner Advantage program and requires ISVs to meet specific eligibility criteria, including marketplace listing, technical validation, and demonstrated customer traction.
+Google Cloud’s co-sell program gives ISVs access to Google’s enterprise sales force, which can actively support and promote ISV products to their customer base.

 Qualifying for Co-Sell